-A third group-speculators-soon entered the scene.
-As we see in the next section, most derivatives, including futures, are highly leveraged, meaning that a small change in the value of the underlying asset will produce a large change in the price of the derivative.
+A third group, speculators, soon entered the scene.
+As we see in the next section, most derivatives-including futures-are highly leveraged, which means that a small change in the value of the underlying asset will produce a large change in the price of the derivative.
 This leverage appealed to speculators.
 At first blush, one might think that the appearance of speculators would increase risk, but this is not true.
 Speculators add capital and players to the market, which tends to stabilize the market.
-Of course, derivatives markets are inherently volatile due to the leverage involved; hence risk to the speculators themselves is high.
+Of course, derivatives markets are inherently volatile because of the leverage involved; hence risk to the speculators themselves is high.
 Still, the speculators bear much of the risk, which makes the derivatives markets more stable for hedgers.